francescomucio/tee-as-transformation/README.md

 ## 📦 Installation

 **Note**: This is an initial release with no pip package available.
-You must clone this repository to use Tee.
+You must clone this repository to use t4t.

 ```bash
 # Clone the repository